-As recently highlighted by High Commissioner Türk, 'the to be based on ethical considerations which, as noted human rights architecture of the last three decades has by the High Commissioner for Human Rights, offer a grown up with digital technology' and has thus been weaker framework than international human rights law. able to consistently provide guidance on how to balance It is therefore an opportune moment to take stock of the the risks and benefits of NETs.
-'Today, it is critical that extent to which human rights norms are, in fact, being we effectively deploy this architecture so that humanity integrated into international, regional and nationalcan enjoy the opportunities of technological progress, level policy/regulatory responses and corporate selfwhile managing the frightening risks,' he said, arguing regulation, with a view to identifying what more can be that while 'ethical considerations can and must guide us, done to ensure human rights-based approaches to NETs. (...) they are simply not sufficient.
+As recently highlighted by High Commissioner Türk, 'the human rights architecture of the last three decades has grown up with digital technology' and has thus been able to consistently provide guidance on how to balance the risks and benefits of NETs.
+'Today, it is critical that we effectively deploy this architecture so that humanity can enjoy the opportunities of technological progress, while managing the frightening risks,' he said, arguing that while 'ethical considerations can and must guide us, (...) they are simply not sufficient.
 Human rights give us the universal and binding framework to shape concrete regulatory solutions, going beyond what ethics alone can do.'